 Business Insider took a deeper dive into the public university vs private university question.
 They found that the best value public colleges are all over the country and students leave public colleges with less debt than private college students.
 Public universities are more affordable and accessible to the majority of students.
 The best public universities in the world tend to be more social.
 They have more students, which allows for there to be more people with which to interact.

-Since public universities are state and government funded, they have more resources within the college.
-Students will find up to date equipment and in larger supply than they might at a private university.
+Since public universities are state and government-funded, they have more resources within the college.
+Students will find up-to-date equipment in larger supply than they might at a private university.

 What States are Known for their Public Universities?